 | Pizza cook time | 60 seconds | 60 to 90 seconds |

 The two specs Ooni is optimistic about: preheat time and pizza diameter.
-Preheat is closer to 30 minutes for the full stone, not 15.
+Independent tests put a full-stone preheat closer to 30 minutes, not 20.
 Pizza diameter is theoretically 16 inches, but you need a few inches of slack to rotate a stretched dough with a peel without flipping it onto the side wall.
-We routinely cooked 12 to 14 inches and never wanted bigger.
+Reviewers consistently land on 12 to 14 inch pies as the practical size, and nothing about the oven makes you want bigger.

 How the L-shaped burner works (and why it matters)

 This is the single design detail every Koda 16 review mentions, usually badly.
 The Koda 16’s flame is shaped like an upside-down L: it runs along the entire left wall of the oven and the entire back wall, and it licks partway up the ceiling.
 Compare this to a torch burner (Ooni’s older Koda 12 and Fyra designs) which fires a single concentrated flame from one point.
-The L-burner gives the Koda 16 roughly 30 percent more flame contact with the inside of the chamber, which is why it hits 950°F in stride and why the stone heats more evenly than a torch design.
+The L-burner gives the flame far more contact with the inside of the chamber, which is why the Koda 16 hits 950°F in stride and why the stone heats more evenly than a torch design.

-It also creates a hot zone.
-The back-left quadrant of the stone, directly under the burner, runs roughly 200°F hotter than the front-right corner during a steady bake.
+It also creates a hot zone, and every published test flags it.
+The back-left quadrant of the stone, directly under the burner, runs far hotter than the front-right corner during a steady bake.
 This is not a defect; it is the design constraint.
 Every reviewer who has actually cooked on the Koda 16 ends up at the same technique: launch the pizza, rotate it 90 degrees every 20 seconds, four rotations total, pull at 60 to 90 seconds.

 If you do not rotate, the back of the crust chars to graphite while the front never browns.
 If you rotate too late, the leading edge bubbles and burns.
 If you launch before the stone is fully saturated, the bottom comes out gummy on the front and overdone on the back.
 The L-burner does not forgive a static pizza; it punishes one.

 This is the spec everyone gets wrong.
-Ooni’s marketing says 15 to 20 minutes to launch.
+Ooni’s spec sheet says 20 minutes to launch.
 The reality, documented across Ooni’s own Insights blog and confirmed by independent testers, is that you should wait until the stone surface reads around 750°F before launching the first pizza, not just the ambient air temperature.
 The stone temperature, not the air temperature, is what cooks the bottom of the crust.

-The rule we settled on: 30 minutes minimum, 40 minutes if it is cold or windy outside.
+The safe rule: 30 minutes minimum, 40 minutes if it is cold or windy outside.
 Anything faster and the first pizza is going to look like a science experiment.
-After the first pizza comes off, the stone needs 2 to 3 minutes to recover before the next launch.
-For a pizza party of 12 pies, plan on roughly 35 minutes of preheat plus 5 minutes per pizza (90 seconds bake plus 3 minutes recovery), so 95 minutes start to finish.
+After the first pizza comes off, reviewers consistently report the stone needs 2 to 3 minutes to recover before the next launch.
+For a pizza party of 12 pies, plan on roughly 35 minutes of preheat plus 5 minutes per pizza (90 seconds of bake plus recovery), so 95 minutes start to finish.

 The infrared thermometer is what makes this knowable.
 Without one you are guessing.
 With one you launch when the front of the stone reads 750°F or better.
-Get a $30 ThermoPro TP30 IR thermometer or the Ooni-branded version (slightly more, same internals).
+Get the roughly $30 TempPro TP30 IR thermometer (formerly the ThermoPro TP30) or the Ooni-branded version.

 Cooking your first pizza on the Koda 16